Achronus/care-coordinator/README.md

 ## Remaining

-This section focuses on what is left to do before the project is ready for deployment (~92% complete).
+This section focuses on what is left to do before the project is ready for deployment (~94% complete).
 What's left:

-- Refactor state management using [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction)
+- Add [NextAuth](https://next-auth.js.org/) for client side user authentication
 - JWT tokens
 - SMS Notifications